Go Quickstart

 What's next?

-This script is a minimal working example, but there's a few more steps we need in a real-world use case:
+This script is a minimal working example, but there's a few more steps that can be useful in a real-world use case:

 - Pass variables and secrets to a script.